shkm/discogs-api/README.md

 - [x] Search
   - [x] GET [database/search](https://www.discogs.com/developers/#page:database,header:database-search-get)

 There are more endpoints regarding the marketplace, user identity, user collection, user wantlists, and user lists.
-I'm not including those at the moment as they're out of the scope of what I want to do with this gem, but feel free to make a PR.
+I have no intention at all of implementing those at the moment.

 ## Contributing